positivem/app-design/README.md

 2. A profile page added
 3. An avatar added (profile picture)
 4. Buttons added but not directed yet.
-5. Some css codded added (Grapsh couldn't be aligned yet)
+5. Some css codes added (Grapsh couldn't be aligned yet)

 ## 3. Frameworks
 -----------